levsero/test_embed/doc/api_new.md

 ##### Return value

 * An object containing information about the specified department, including its id, name and status.
-* `undefined` if the department is not found or not enabled.
+* Otherwise `undefined` if the department is not found or not enabled.

 ---